matrix-org/matrix-spec-proposals/proposals/4079-client-server-landing-page-html.md

   clients may choose to load and reload this content more frequently.
 - Clients may choose to implement this feature as a "home" button or as default content in the main view when no conversation is active.
+- Clients that support this functionality must at minimum support a plaintext formatting for minimum functionality.
+Additional formats and mimetypes are optional but may provide a superior user experience.

 ## Examples